-We love to celebrate fall in Northern Virginia because the season brings cooler days, beautiful autumn foliage, and loads of fun festivals to the region.
-We’ve rounded up a list of ways to celebrate fall, including several contributed by local experts, that should keep you busy throughout the season.
-Whether you’re planning some fun with the kids, an outing for adults, or some solo time to recharge, we’ve found options for you.
+It’s fun to celebrate fall in Northern Virginia because the season brings cooler days, beautiful autumn foliage, and lots of Autumn festivals to the region.
+Our list of favorite fall activities in Northern Virginia will keep you busy throughout the fall season.
+Whether you’re planning some fun with the kids, an outing for adults, or solo time to recharge, we’ve got options for you.

 Theodore Roosevelt Island, Arlington

-A great place to visit this fall season is Theodore Roosevelt Island, located in the middle of the Potomac.
-The island is actually in Washington DC, but you can only reach it via a pedestrian bridge from Arlington.
+A great place to hike during Northern Virginia’s fall season is Theodore Roosevelt Island, located in the middle of the Potomac.
+The island is actually in Washington DC, but you can only reach it via a pedestrian bridge from Arlington Virginia.
 A tribute to President and outdoorsman Teddy Roosevelt, this 91-acre wooded island sanctuary is a wonderful way to enjoy autumnal colors, a quiet afternoon stroll, and perhaps a picnic by the river.
 Entrance to the park is free.

 Cox Farms Fall Festival, Centreville